ddanairaza/docs-gitbook/bridges/creating-cross-chain-transactions.md

 ## **Send $ETH from Ethereum to Beam**

-Now that your MetaMask wallet configuration is complete, it is time to create a transaction and test the Ethereum to Beam bridge!
+Now that your MetaMask wallet configuration is complete, it is time to create a cross-chain transaction from Ethereum to Beam blockchain!

 1. Launch the Bridge app from the DApp store in Beam Wallet **<img src=".gitbook/assets/image (2).png" alt="" data-size="line"> **>>> "DApp store"**<img src=".gitbook/assets/image (1).png" alt="" data-size="line"> **>>> "Bridges app"**![](<.gitbook/assets/Screen Shot 2022-10-22 at 3.23.33 PM.png>).
 2. Select **"Ethereum to Beam"**.